Lie algebroid structures on double vector bundles and representation theory of Lie algebroids: Doubles for Lie algebroids and vector bundles

 \end{cor}

 \begin{rmk} In general, a DVB \eqref{lavb} and its two neighbors \eqref{dualdvb} and \eqref{dualdvb2} fit together to form a triple vector bundle

-If \eqref{lavb} is a $\VB$--algebroid, then the triple vector bundle \eqref{eq:cube} has the following structures: \begin{itemize} \item The four horizontal edges are Lie algebroids. \item The right and left faces are double linear Poisson vector bundles. \item The other four faces are $\VB$--algebroids. \end{itemize} All of the above structures and their relations may be summarized as follows: the cube \eqref{eq:cube} is a Lie algebroid object in the category of double linear Poisson vector bundles. \end{rmk}
+If \eqref{lavb} is a $\VB$--algebroid, then the triple vector bundle \eqref{eq:cube} has the following structures: \begin{itemize} \item The four horizontal edges are Lie algebroids. \item The right and left faces are Poisson double vector bundles. \item The other four faces are $\VB$--algebroids. \end{itemize} All of the above structures and their relations may be summarized as follows: the cube \eqref{eq:cube} is a Lie algebroid object in the category of Poisson double vector bundles. \end{rmk}

 \begin{ex}Let $E \to M$ be a vector bundle.
-The $\VB$--algebroid (\ref{eqn:te}) is associated to the double linear Poisson manifold
+The $\VB$--algebroid (\ref{eqn:te}) is associated to the Poisson double vector bundle

 from which we may obtain the dual $\VB$--algebroid

 \end{ex}